-Although the end goals are the same, not every learning institute helps you get your master's in health care administration in the same way.
+Although the end goals are the same, not every learning institute helps you get your healthcare administration masters or certificate in the same way.
 Class size, individual instructor attention, and format all contribute to the success of the program.
 If it's important to you to be able to study while you continue to work, take that into consideration as well.
 If this is the case, online courses may be a worthy choice for your new learning endeavor.

 Research Your Organization